How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 Nanoleaf

-• Works with Nanoleaf Wall Lights and Nanoleaf Matter (Wi-Fi) devices.
+• Supports Nanoleaf Wall Lights and Nanoleaf Matter (Wi-Fi) devices

 LIFX

-• Requires internet access and a LIFX Cloud account.
+• Requires internet connection and LIFX Cloud account

 Thunderstorm